 In this noodle soup I have added chicken stock, extra garlic, carrots and kai lan to call it my own.
-I have always like my meal to be colourful as well as nutrients.
+I have always liked my meal to be colourful as well as nutrients.
 The bee hoon can soaked up the soup fast if you left it for too long in your serving bowls.
 Best serve it immediately.

 I know there isn’t much soup in the picture as I left it talking to a friend who called at the wrong time.
 Halfway eating, I realised that I forgot to take a new picture which I have added more soup.
-Anyway, this is really a lots of work to do but the end results is comforting and delicious, we slurp the soup and noodles with cut red chili and soy sauce.
+Anyway, this is really a lot of work to do but the end results are comforting and delicious, we slurp the soup and noodles with cut red chili and soy sauce.
 Let’s cook!!!!

 2 packets of koay teow

 3 blocks of bee hoon, soaked in hot boiling water